mono/website/docs/faq/technical.md

 Any other hack, such as checking the underlying type of System.Int32 or of other corlib types, is doomed to fail in the future.

-### Does Mono run on Fedora Core 5

-Mono will run on FC5 as long as you turn off SELinux.
-Otherwise, some applications may experience errors.

-Some people have reported compilation problems as well, but there are no details at this point, make sure you turn off SELinux if you want to use Mono

-Updated as of May 8th.

 ### Does Mono run on very small systems

 The current default minimal mono install requires less than 4 MB of disk space and 4 MB of memory (plus disk and memory required by the operating system and programs running on mono).
 Mono plus basic Gtk# support requires less than 8 MB of disk space.
 To reduce further the footprint of Mono, see the [Small footprint](/docs/compiling-mono/small-footprint/) page.